arme-project/ARME-website/content/authors/Gatis Jurkans/_index.md

 ---
 # Display name
-title: Gatis Jurkāns
+title: Gatis Jurkans

 # Username (this should match the folder name)
 authors:
-- Gatis Jurkāns
+- Gatis Jurkans

 # Is this the primary user of the site?
 superuser: false